lwander/lwander.github.io/_posts/2020-05-10-guitar-voicings.markdown

 ```

 Clearly a maj7b5 chord is difficult to play with that voicing, so you can cycle
-through inversions and drop voicings to find that's a little easier on the
+through inversions and drop voicings to find one that's a little easier on the
 fingers:

 ```